santi1110/bd-dynamodb-delete-task-tracker-2/README.md

 The unit tests in `TaskDAOTest` are set-up with a mock database so that you can test your methods offline.
 The `main()` method is set-up in `TaskApp` so that you can connect to the real TaskTracker table and test your methods that way.

-When you've finished writing your code and testing, make sure `rde workflow run dynamodbdeleteiterators-prework-tasktracker2` is passing and push.

 HINTS:
 * [The attribute name I'm passing in as the key for the HashMap isn't working properly.](./hints/hint-01.md)